MindscapeHQ/raygun4php/README.md

 You can transmit the version number of your PHP project along with the message by calling `SetVersion()` on your RaygunClient after it is instantiated - this is optional but recommended as the version number is considered to be first-class data for a message.

+#### User tracking

+You can call $client->Identify(), passing in a string representing a username or email address which will be attached to the message and visible in the dashboard.

 ## Troubleshooting

-SendError and SendException return the HTTP status code of the transaction - `echo`ing this will give you a 403 if your API key is incorrect or a 202 if everything was a success.
+SendError and SendException return the HTTP status code of the transaction - `echo`ing this will give you a 403 if your API key is incorrect or a 200 if everything was a success.